KatrienColson/GNK-Easley-1.17/1.main-course/2.markup/2.css/README.md

 ### 3.Chess board
 During this fun exercise, you will learn everything about the grid system within css.
 Read it [here](./3.grid).

+### 4.WowWee Website
+Teamwork is important, that's why you get this first group assignment!
+During this assignment you will learn everything about responsive web design.
+Read it [here](./4.media-queries).